 , crowned King of Denmark.
 As Ulf was Harthacnut’s guardian this would effectively give him control of Denmark over Canute.
 Canute was furious when he found out and had Ulf murdered.

 After his father’s murder, Sweyn’s mother took him to Sweden and he was placed in the service of King Anund.

 1035 (12th November)

-King Cnut of England and Denmark died.
-His son Harthacnut was appointed his successor.
+King Canute of England and Denmark died.
+His son Harthacnut was appointed his successor in England.
 However, Harthacnut could not leave Denmark because there was still conflict between Denmark and Sweden.

 Harthacnut was still in Denmark and so the English appointed his half-brother, Harold

 Sweyn served King Anund Jakob, King of Sweden.
 He was caught and imprisoned for a short while by the Archbishop of Hamburg-Bremen after pillaging the Elbe-Weser area.

 1040 (17th March)